777leed/hugo_rc/content/en/projects/Methane Gas Capping System for Lagoon Wastewater Treatment Facilities.md

 location: "Marakkech, Morocco"
 description: "The 2018-2019 Environmental Engineering Capstone Project focused on designing a methane gas capping system for the wastewater treatment anaerobic ponds.
 The potential use of the methane can be for the new pottery kiln prototypes or for household use.
 A prototype small-batch reactor is in the process of being designed to verify the cubic meters of methane produced and determine the best gas scrubbing process."
 estimated: "3241"
-thumbnail: "Collaborative Projects and programs/gas treatment/pic2.webp"
+thumbnail: "/notassets/Projects pics/Collaborative Projects and programs/gas treatment/pic2.webp"
 sdescription: "small description"
 budget: "5234"
 raised: "5234"